What Is an Arithmetic Sequence?

 [ S_n = \frac{n}{2}\bigl(2a_1 + (n-1)d\bigr) = \frac{n}{2}(a_1 + a_n). ]

 This compact expression is a workhorse in many areas.
-Which means in finance, for instance, it lets you compute the total interest earned on a fixed‑rate loan where each payment adds a constant amount of principal.
+In finance, for instance, it lets you compute the total interest earned on a fixed‑rate loan where each payment adds a constant amount of principal.
 In computer science, the same formula helps estimate the time complexity of loops that increment a counter by a fixed step each iteration.

 Real‑World Modeling with Arithmetic Progressions